nirajp23/air_quality_assessment_tool/README.md

+#Air Quality Assessment Tool

+This assessment tool allows the user to search for two cities and displays the air quality for both of the cities on the same page.
+The data is retrived using OpenAQ API.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).